 How I work

-Trained as an integrative counsellor, I work in a down-to-earth, client-led way.
-My approach is calm, gentle and unthreatening, providing you with a place in which you can feel safe and accepted for who you are and where anything you bring is treated with respect and is held in confidence, according to the terms of the BACP Code of Ethics.
+Trained as an integrative counsellor and CBT psychotherapist, I work in a down-to-earth, client-led way.
+My approach is calm, gentle and unthreatening, providing you with a place in which you can feel safe and accepted for who you are and where anything you bring is treated with respect and is held in confidence, according to the terms of the BACP and BABCP Codes of Ethics.

 Whether you are experiencing a major challenge, or just need some time and space to make some small changes in your life, you will be accepted in an understanding and non-judgemental manner.
 We will work together to build up a relationship of trust, through which you feel safe to work on and through your difficulties, so that the possibility of new choices and a way ahead can become clear for you.
-We will work together in the way and at the pace that is right for you, through talking and deep listening, through using a range of creative interventions, such as art therapy or sand tray therapy, or perhaps through a more directly educational approach such as CBT if you prefer.
+We will work together in the way and at the pace that is right for you, through talking and deep listening, through using a range of creative interventions, such as art therapy or sand tray therapy, or perhaps through a more directly educational approach such as Cognitive Behavioural Therapy or Acceptance and Commitment Therapy if you prefer.

 Working with children

 Having had a long career in education as a teacher with all age groups, in main stream and in special needs, I also specialise in working with children and young people.